BoggedFinance/Bogged-Token-List/README.md

 Processing Fee: 0.5BNB.

-Processing Fee for tokens which link to BogTools on their Telegram and Website: FREE!
+Processing Fee for tokens which link to the BoggedChart on their Telegram and Website: FREE!

 ### Quick starter